 2013 Kia Sorento Review

-The 2013 Kia Sorento is a good compromise among value, performance and quality, but auto writers say it may not be roomy or powerful enough for some buyers.
+Test drivers say the 2013 Kia Sorento is a good compromise among value, performance and quality, but it may not be roomy or powerful enough for some buyers.

-Nearly all auto writers mention that the base four-cylinder engine on the Kia Sorento lacks power, and suggest that most buyers will want to upgrade to the optional six-cylinder for more power.
-However, one of the Sorento’s high points is its great fuel economy with the four-cylinder, which beats out every other non-hybrid midsize SUV in its class.
-Test drivers also say the Sorento has relatively good handling, though the ride may bit a bit more firm than some compact SUV buyers expect.
+Nearly all automotive critics mention that the base four-cylinder engine on the Sorento lacks power, and suggest that most buyers upgrade to the optional six-cylinder for more power.
+However, one of the Kia Sorento’s high points is its great fuel economy with the four-cylinder, which beats out every other non-hybrid midsize SUV in its class.
+Reviewers also say the Sorento has relatively good handling, though the ride may bit a bit more firm than some compact SUV buyers expect.

-Most reviewers say the 2013 Kia Sorento’s interior is well-made and well-equipped, but it might not be spacious enough for everyone.
+Most auto writers say the Kia Sorento’s interior is well-made and well-equipped, but it might not be spacious enough for everyone.
 Its optional third row of seats can limit cargo space, and its second row of seats can feel cramped to some.
-Testers disagree when it comes to third-row space, with some saying it’s adult-sized and others writing that only children should be relegated to the last row.
-However, the Sorento does come standard with features like Bluetooth and a USB input jack that some competitors don’t offer on their base trims, and its price significantly undercuts that of almost every other three-row crossover.
+Critics disagree when it comes to third-row space, with some saying it’s adult-sized and others writing that only children should be relegated to the last row.
+However, the 2013 Sorento does come standard with features like Bluetooth and a USB input jack that some competitors don’t offer on their base trims, and its price significantly undercuts that of almost every other three-row crossover.

 - "With carlike unibody construction, secure handling, and a high level of standard and available technology, this Kia trades on more than good looks.” -- Car and Driver